-Each of the Sub-Funds of the Company from time to time is designed and managed to support longer-term investment and active trading is discouraged.
-Short-term or excessive trading into and out of a Sub-Fund may harm performance by disrupting portfolio management strategies and by increasing expenses.
+Each of the Sub-funds of the Company from time to time is designed and managed to support longer-term investment and active trading is discouraged.
+Short-term or excessive trading into and out of a Sub-fund may harm performance by disrupting portfolio management strategies and by increasing expenses.

-The ACD may at its discretion refuse to accept applications for, or Switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to a Sub-Fund(s).
-For these purposes, the ACD may consider an investor's trading history in the Sub-Fund(s) or other Apex Fundrock Ltd funds and accounts under common ownership or control.
+The ACD may at its discretion refuse to accept applications for, or switching of, Shares, especially where transactions are deemed disruptive, particularly from possible market timers or investors who, in its opinion, have a pattern of short-term or excessive trading or whose trading has been or may be disruptive to a Sub-fund(s).
+For these purposes, the ACD may consider an investor's trading history in the Sub-fund(s) or other Apex Fundrock Ltd funds and accounts under common ownership or control.

-Investment objectives and policy
+2.1.6 Investment objectives and policy

-The investment objective, investment policy and Product Reference Number for each Sub-Fund is set out in Appendix 1.
+The investment objective and investment policy and Product Reference Number for each of the Sub-funds is set out in Appendix 1.